Social Cost-Benefit Analysis in Project Management: Introduction

 Limitations of SCBA

 - Sometimes it gets very challenging to quantify the social costs and benefits of a project or investment.
 This is because many costs and benefits are intangible.

 - It could get difficult to compare the social costs and benefits of one project with another.

 - The inputs and outputs of projects and their impact on the ecology and people would vary from case to case.

 Social cost-benefit analysis in project management helps us to undertake viable developmental projects for the welfare of society as a whole.
 Managers can make an informed decision after comparing several options and choosing the best one.
 The analysis also provides an insight into the social costs or harmful impact of any project, too, and not just the financial or social benefits.

 However, managers sometimes fail to have a balanced outlook.
 They may just go for projects that provide maximum profitability.
 The social cost-benefit analysis sometimes overstates the significance of social benefits.
 Also, the concept of shadow prices and the conversion of social costs and benefits into monetary units is an area of subjectivity and approach.
 It is based on the judgment and understanding of the project managers, and they can be wrong.
 Hence, managers should take a cautious approach while using this analysis.

 The 2 approaches to the social cost-benefit analysis are:

 2. L-M approach

-A comparison is made on various options available in the form of inputs, resources, or similar other projects and every factor involved in the project and its alternatives are described in monetary terms by the managers.
+A comparison is made on various options available in the form of inputs, resources, or similar other projects.
+Every factor involved in the project and its alternatives are described in monetary terms by the managers.
 They will describe or try to quantify the effects to the maximum possible extent in case they are unable to put a price or monetary value to every effect.
 All the possible uncertainties and risks that can arise out of a project are taken into consideration.
-And, finally, the best alternative among the various options that are available is selected.
+And finally, the best alternative among the various options that are available is selected.